jmalaverri/metafactsGenerator/evaluation/readmeFirst.md

 3. Generate a single file from the files produced.
 To help you to merge the files, you can use the 'mergerFiles.ipynb' (setup the path to save the file inside wikID).
 4. Unzip the file 'groundTruthData.tar.xz' located inside  wikidata folder.

-*Important*
+## Remarks
-- Queries used to obtain the ground-truth data from Wikidata are stored in the 'wikidata/wid_sparql.txt'.
+* Queries used to obtain the ground-truth data from Wikidata are stored in the 'wikidata/wid_sparql.txt'.
-- We merge data from playsFor.csv into isAffiliatedTo.csv.
+* We merge the records from playsFor.csv into isAffiliatedTo.csv.
+* To generate the chart that compares Precision vs. Confidence use *plotting.ipynb* file.